-By far, the larger contingent in this sporty spice group are the genetically blessed creatures whose manicured brows will never sprout a bead of sweat.
+By far, the larger contingent in this sporty spice group is the genetically blessed creatures whose manicured brows will never sprout a bead of sweat.
 Fake it ’till you make it ladies!
 To be fair, there may be a spot of pilates or barre happening on alternate Tuesdays.
 She’ll have ditched the unsullied get-up come sundown in favour of a kaftan and a glass of Fat Bird Sauvignon Blanc.
 We like this mum.

 4. Crunchy Neo-Hippy Mum

 Free-spirited crunchy mum is a bit of a chameleon, morphing from attachment mummy to free-range parent over time.
 She’ll be “wearing” her infant, who will be almost constantly simultaneously sleeping and feeding at her bra-free bosom.
 Said baby has no cot, pram or highchair, opting to live in symbiosis with a bamboo fibre-clad mother.

 Co-dependency is well and truly over once baby Patchouli reaches school age.
 This progressive-minded mum is a disciple of the free-range kid movement, otherwise known as ‘how we were brought up in the ’80s’.
 She’s been known to arm her independent mini-adult with a map, $5 and a compass, and challenge them to navigate home (c’mon, it’s only 5km and two buses people!).
 Playdates are to be actively avoided unless you aren’t judgy about unaccompanied five-year-olds looking after two-year-olds in the swimming pool.
 Totally fine.

 5. Organic Vegan Mum